jundi69/pccl/docs/md/8_CommonFootguns.md

 referencing `127.0.0.1` - attempting to p2p connect to themselves.
 For this reason, the master disallows connections of non-loopback peers when at least one peer has connected via loopback.
 It is recommended to always connect via the public IP of the master node to avoid this issue.

+## Deterministic Advancement of Shared State
+PCCL expects application developers to deterministically advance the shared state from collective communication results such that the shared state content of all peers is bitwise identical.
+If the user intends to break this contract, they must set the `allow_content_inequality` flag to `true` in the shared state or alternatively tolerate periodic retransmissions of the shared state.
+PCCL will support distance-aware hashing of the shared state in future versions such that retransmissions are more infrequent instead of for all intents and purposes occurring every single step when `allow_content_inequality` remains `false`.
+When using the `allow_content_inequality` flag, the user is solely responsible for ensuring that peer drift does not occur practically and that all shared state tensors are "logically identical" such that obtaining any version on join is tolerable.
+We recommend spending the extra effort to polish the application logic to ensure that shared state advancement is deterministic and to rule out peer drift categorically.

+This can be accomplished with most modern optimizers - which are merely elementwise operations, where no GPU-indeterminism can appear.
+Regardless of whether the shared state is placed on the GPU or CPU, it is easy to accidentally lose this property through:

+- Not referencing all optimizer state including momentum buffers in the shared state
+- Creating new tensor instances instead of using in-place operations (like `.copy_()`) (which may even segfault when using CPU, or worse on GPU)

+It is also crucial that any approximations used in the optimizer are not only deterministic but are implemented identically on all peers.
+E.g. Adam kernels will contain the  `__expf` function which is deterministic, but not necessarily implemented in the same way on all GPU architectures.
+This can lead to issues where when peers utilize different GPU architectures, the shared state will diverge and unnecessary retransmissions will be encountered.

+Additionally, PCCL does allow the shared state to be placed on different device types (CPU/GPU) on different peers.
+The behavior of `__expf` is not going to be replicated exactly by the CPU implementation of `expf` and vice versa, which will lead to divergence.
+We recommend that when the user intends to allow for peers with different GPU & CPU architectures to join that they implement their own easily replicable approximations for the shared state advancement.
+If this is not desired, it is perfectly fine to exploit the same-architecture & device-type assumption for determinism.